abdazzamajhari/ESP8266-DHT11-Blynk/README.md

 # ESP8266-DHT11-Blynk
-store and data interface with blynk
+store and data ESP8266 and DHT11 interface with blynk

-For my presentation purpose on Binus Graduate Program lecture
+For my presentation purpose on Binus Graduate Program of IoT lecture